nwdigitalradio/n7nix/docs/PROBLEM_REPORT.md

 * There are a couple of things that cause the driver to not load
   * On-board BCM2835 audio driver loaded before udrc driver
   * AudioSense-Pi sound card driver prevents udrc driver from loading
+    * The AudioSense-Pi driver problem appears to be fixed since Q3 2019

 ###### Verify driver running properly by running aplay -l
 ```